esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/vorige_edities/_index.en.md

   - src: "**"
     name: "image-:counter"
     title: "Fantasy Court Image :counter"
+og:
+  description: "View the history of Fantasy Court!"
 ---

 {{< message >}}
 _Memories are made to last_ \
-_Therefore here we show our past._
+_Therefore here we show our past_
 {{< /message >}}

 # Previous Editions

 ## Edition 2024

 The 2024 Edition took place on the 9th of June.
-The festival grew a little with the addition of another piece of field, but kept its charm.
+The festival grew a little, in size but also in charm.
+We began investing in our own audio equipment so that we could be less reliant on needing to borrow all our technical items.
+We were also able to reserve an extra area of field next to our usual location so that we had more space to spread out.

+Thanks to a sponsorship by StEHven, we were able to invest in more facilities!

 ## Edition 2023

-On **Sunday, June 11th**, Fantasy Court returned from 11.00h to 18.00h.
+On **Sunday, June 11th**, Fantasy Court returned from 11:00 to 18:00.
 This edition again featured vendors selling their items at a market, epic battles for both veterans and beginners during the LARP-swordfighting tournament, beautiful music made by various artists, and the possibility to win plushies during archery!
 It was great to see the festival grow - in fact, we started reaching the space limits of our field.

+Fantasy Court 2023 took place on the campus of the Eindhoven University of Technology on *the Koeveld*.
+{{< renderImageResource id="fc-2023-map" path="fc-koeveld-campus-map.png" class="centeredimg" style="width: 400px;" >}}

 ## Edition 2022 - Open the Gates!
-The 2022-edition of Fantasy Court was a grand success, especially after all the lockdowns.
+The 2022 edition of Fantasy Court was a grand success, especially after all the lockdowns.
 The vibe was festive as always, with with a market, a LARP swordfighting tournament, and archery, just like in the good old days!
-For this reason, this edition also had a special theme: *Open the Gates!*.
+For this reason, this edition also had a special theme: *Open the Gates!*

-In 2022, we cooperated with the [LARP Platform](https://www.larp-platform.nl) to create a LARP-corner, where different LARP-organisations together hosted a cosy corner for new people who are interested in LARP and the whole world around it.
+In 2022, we cooperated with the [LARP Platform](https://www.larp-platform.nl) to create a LARP-corner, where different LARP organisations together hosted a cosy corner for new people who are interested in LARP and the whole world around it.
 Furthermore, extra activities like a NERF shooting range were set up, meaning that there were a lot more fun things to do throughout the day itself.

 ## Edition 2021
 Fantasy Court 2021 took place online on this very website, where vendors who would have normally attended a physical event each got their own subpage.
 These subpages consisted of great photos, fun facts about vendors or Fantasy Court itself, and of course the items sold by each vendor.
-By "walking around" the digital festival, you got to know the answers to the treasure hunt, which would give you a chance to win the last [LARP Xperience box ](https://www.larp-platform.nl/merch/xperiencebox-2021/) from the LARP Platform!
+By "walking around" the digital festival, you got to know the answers to the treasure hunt, which would give you a chance to win the last [LARP Xperience box](https://www.larp-platform.nl/merch/xperiencebox-2021/) from the LARP Platform!

 *The winner of the treasure was announced through our social media.
 Congrats!*